JohnHBrock/soniferous/README.md

 soniferous
 ==========

-Detects wifi, Bluetooth, and GPS radio signals, and plays animal sounds to represent each individual device.
+An Android app that detects wifi, Bluetooth, and GPS radio signals, and plays animal sounds to represent each individual device.

 Created by John Brock (jhbrock@uci.edu)